Bathroom Sink Buying Guide

 Weight – Your Sink Could Get Heavy

-Furthermore, if you can’t lift your sink without straining, you’ll need to get some help.
-Even if you still want to do the installation yourself, get help from a friend when lifting and placing the sink, and remember to lift with your legs, not with your back!
+Furthermore, if you can’t lift your sink without straining, you’ll need help.
+Even if you still want to do the installation yourself, get help from a friend when lifting and placing the sink, and remember to lift with your legs, not your back!

 Other Installation Considerations

 When you install your sink, you’ll want to make sure that you have all of the proper materials and hardware necessary to do the job right.
-Make sure that all of your measurements are accurate and that you have the right hardware to support your sink.
+Ensure that all your measurements are accurate and that you have the right hardware to support your sink.

-You’ll also want to make sure that you have the right caulk, adhesive, or other sealant for the job.
-The last thing you want is to turn the faucet on after you install your sink and find that it leaks all over the place.
-If you aren’t sure of your carpentry and plumbing skills, call a professional.
+You’ll also want to ensure you have the right caulk, adhesive, or other sealant for the job.
+The last thing you want is to turn the faucet on after you install your sink and find that it leaks everywhere.
+Call a professional if you aren’t sure of your carpentry and plumbing skills.
 Getting the job done right the first time is usually worth the price.

 What Comes With Your Sink?

-When you purchase your sink, you’ll want to make sure that you’re aware of what it comes with and what it doesn’t.
+When you purchase your sink, you’ll want to ensure you’re aware of what it comes with and doesn’t.
 After all, not all sinks come with faucets and fittings.
-Top-mounted sinks, especially, usually only come as the basin, and may or may not even come with a mounting ring.
+Top-mounted sinks usually only come as the basin and may or may not even come with a mounting ring.

 If you know what fittings, hardware, and accessories come with one sink versus another, you’ll know whether you’re getting a better deal on a lower priced model or whether it’s just more stripped down.